What is Safeguarding? Safeguarding and promoting the welfare of children is defined for the purposes of this guidance as:

 - Referring any concerns to social care

 - Monitoring children who are the subject of child protection plans

 - Maintaining accurate and secure child protection records

 Keeping Children safe in Education (2018) sets out the role of the Designated Safeguarding Lead in Annex B:

 Role of The Designated Safeguarding Lead

 Governing bodies and proprietors should ensure that the school or college designates an appropriate senior member of staff to take lead responsibility for child protection.
 This person should have the status and authority within the school to carry out the duties of the post including committing resources and where appropriate, supporting and directing other staff.
-Our Safeguarding Governor is Mrs Julia Dale-Skinner.
+Our Safeguarding Governor is Mrs Beth Stone.

 We have a Safeguarding and Child protection policy.
 This document sets out the process for dealing with child protection concerns.
 The policy is on the website but also alternatively the school can provide you with a copy; please ask at the school office.